The Emblem of Starfleet Academy

-The exhibition "The First Duty", on the occasion of the upcoming new series Star Trek: Picard, shows several screen-used props related to Captain Picard.
-Among them is a plexiglass sculpture from Starfleet Academy, obviously created for the new series (because it never showed up in TNG or the TNG movies).
+In 2019, the exhibition "The First Duty", on the occasion of the new series Star Trek: Picard, showed several screen-used props related to Captain Picard.
+Among them is a plexiglass sculpture from Starfleet Academy that was created for the Quantum Archives scene in PIC: "Remembrance".
+It can't be spotted in the episode itself, but in the Ready Room episode.
 This new sculpture has the Starfleet Academy emblem engraved (or perhaps rather printed on) in all-white.
 It is noticeable that, just as on the inaccurate or preliminary family album version, the sunbeams are interrupted by the bridge pylons.
 This may be artistic license.
 Also, the rays are placed in the same fashion as on the first, still incorrect version from "The First Duty".

 Very annoyingly, the grammatical error "Ex Astra Scientia" reappears on the plexiglass award, after being consistently correct for the past 25 years!
 The error most likely came to pass because Michael Okuda was not involved and because whoever created the graphic looked it up at Memory Alpha where, until Jörg fixed it on July 20, 2019, the faulty version was prominently placed in the "Starfleet Academy" article.

 A flag with the Starfleet Academy emblem prominently appears behind Picard's lectern in PIC: "The Star Gazer".
 We can see that the emblem was updated, now showing the Starfleet delta in its late 24th/early 25th century variant.
 And the lettering correctly reads "Ex Astris, Scientia".